 The FID detector is generally known as the most linear and stable sensor for detection of organic compounds.
-Particularly in environmental monitoring, where a mix of hydrocarbons are present in the sample, the measuring equipment requires a detector possibly equally sensitive to all types of compounds.
-For this matter, the FID is the detector that mostly meets the needs.
+Particularly in environmental monitoring, where a mix of hydrocarbons are present in the sample, the measuring equipment requires a detector possibly equally sensitive to all types of compound.
+For this matter the FID is the detector that mostly meets the needs.

 The Mod.
-2001 C portable VOC monitor, with manual separation of Methane (CH4) Fraction, has been studied, developed, and manufactured to monitor Volatile Organic Carbon (VOC) according to CEE CEN 264 and UNI EN 12619:2013 procedures at emissions.
+C 2011, Dual Hot FID portable VOC monitor has been studied, developed and manufactured to monitor Volatile Organic Carbon (VOC) according to CEE CEN 264 and UNI EN 12619:2013 procedures at emissions.